I enjoy the small classes in Waukesha and Washington County. Will they be increasing? How big are classes at UWM?

 Yes, students in Waukesha and Washington County will be able to attend Pantherfest and UWM basketball games.
 These are two of the most popular events supported by UWM student segregated fees.

-How will student organizations at the two-year institutions be affected by the restructuring?
+How will student organizations at the two-year campuses be affected by the restructuring?

-Student life is an integral part of the college experience, and funding from student segregated fees at those campuses will continue to support student organizations after the transition.
+Student life is an integral part of the college experience, and funding from student segregated fees at those campuses will continue to support student organizations there.

 How will student governance be affected by the restructuring?

 Wisconsin law calls for students to determine how they are organized at each campus.
 Therefore, student governance leaders are being asked to determine how they would like to be organized moving forward.
 No determination has been made yet.